Ahmmmyoo/CloudComputing_Notes-Practice/README.md

 ---

+### VirtualBox

+Oracle VirtualBox is a hosted hypervisor for x86 virtualization developed by Oracle Corporation.
+As an open-source virtualization platform with built-in support for guest operating system functionality, Oracle VirtualBox is freely available for personal and commercial use, enabling users to run virtual machines without complex configuration or hardware changes.

+---

 ### Hyper-V

 Hyper-V is a Microsoft product that allows users to create and run virtual machines (VMs) on a physical host computer.
 VMs are software versions of computers that can run operating systems and programs, and act like fully functional computers.